 Roadmap

-The ultimate goal of our efforts described in this White Paper was to have the HIM Principles and Practices included in the portfolio of standards (technical frameworks) that could work together to support data exchanges.
-The HIM Principles and Practices represents a missing component in the collaboration between HIT vendors, professional associations, and governmental entity efforts to craft an interoperable electronic document sharing portfolio of standards.
+The ultimate goal of our efforts described in this White Paper was to have the HIM Principles and Practices included in the portfolio of standards (technical frameworks) that could work together to support data exchanges and patient safety.
+The HIM Principles and Practices represent a missing component in the collaboration between HIT vendors, professional associations, and governmental entity efforts to craft an interoperable electronic document sharing portfolio of standards.
 We believe that we demonstrated that our work fills this missing component.

 The deliverables presented in this White paper – Business requirements for Information Availability, Integrity and Protection (Tables 7-9), HIM Practice Checklist (Appendix A), Use Cases (Appendix B) and examples of HIT standard gap analysis by business requirements (Appendix D) – as well as the consensus-based process employed to develop these deliverables outline the overall methodology (how and what) for aligning the HIM practices needs with the capabilities of HIT products to support these needs.
 Through this effort we built the foundation for the amalgamation of the HIM and HIT universes (Figure 7).